3liz/docker-qgis-wps/README.md

 #### Processing configuration

-- QYWPS\_PROCESSSING\_PROVIDERS: List of providers for publishing algorithms (comma separated)
+- QYWPS\_PROCESSING\_PROVIDERS: List of providers for publishing algorithms (comma separated)
-- QYWPS\_PROCESSSING\_PROVIDERS\_MODULE\_PATH: Path to look for processing algoritms provider to publish, algorithms from providers specified heres will be runnable as WPS processes.
+- QYWPS\_PROCESSING\_PROVIDERS\_MODULE\_PATH: Path to look for processing algoritms provider to publish, algorithms from providers specified heres will be runnable as WPS processes.

 ## Using with Lizmap